Country overview: Sweden

 Annual action plans are adopted to support the implementation of the strategy; these cover all aspects of ANDT and describe the priorities for the year ahead in greater detail than the overall five-year strategy.
 The first annual action plan was adopted on 28 April 2011.

-The strategy will be evaluated externally and will focus on two specific concerns: (i) the degree to which the stated objectives have been met; and (ii) operational level and quality.
-The national evaluation will also include an international comparison to enable an assessment of the extent to which changes at national and regional level have been influenced by changes elsewhere in the world (Government Offices of Sweden, 2011).
+The strategy will be evaluated externally, and the evaluation will focus on two specific concerns: (i) the degree to which the stated objectives have been met; and (ii) operational level and quality.
+The national evaluation will also include an international comparison to enable an assessment of the extent to which changes at national and regional level have been influenced by changes elsewhere in the world.

 View ‘National drug strategies’ for additional information.